-170.315(f)(7) Over 3 separate unique 10-day Primary Care Provider This criterion requires the ability of a certified Transmission periods within a 90-day window: Clinics Health IT module to transmit health care survey to public 1) Total number of health care information to a registry using a specified format. health surveys created and We intend to record the frequency that health agencies - submitted care survey information is submitted to registries health care by providers to demonstrate the certified surveys capability is available and effective, regardless of the frequency it is used.
-Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.
+t t a TO.315(f)(7) Trans mission o public health agencies - health care urveys Over 3 separate unique 10-day periods within a 90-day window: 1) Total number of health care surveys created and submitted Primary Care Provider Clinics This criterion requires the ability of a certified Health IT module to transmit health care survey information to a registry using a specified format.
+We intend to record the frequency that health care survey information is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
+Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any available and functions as expected should any users elect to begin using this feature.